Major n8n Vulnerabilities Exposed with Urgent Fixes Issued

 Vulnerability Overview

-These issues stem from systemic weaknesses in n8n’s handling of privileged execution, dynamic code evaluation, and input sanitization across self-hosted and cloud instances.
-Pillar Security highlighted sandbox escape flaws where even non-admin users editing workflows could inject malicious data transformations for supply chain attacks or credential theft.
+These issues stem from systemic weaknesses in n8n’s handling of privileged execution, dynamic code evaluation, and input sanitisation across self-hosted and cloud instances.
+Pillarfound sandbox escape flaws that let even non-admin users editing workflowslows could inject malicious data transformations for supply chain attacks or credential theft.

 Technical Breakdown